 The Royal Air Force Benevolent Fund (RAFBF)

-The RAF Benevolent Fund (RAFBF) has a strong tradition of looking after the RAF Family in the UK and overseas.
+The Royal Air Force Benevolent Fund (RAFBF) has a strong tradition of looking after the RAF Family in the UK and overseas.
 They are there for all serving and former members of the RAF as well as their partners and dependent children.
-For support, call 0300 102 1919 or visit their website for information about their wellbeing service which helps with mental health issues.
+For support, call 0300 102 1919 or visit their website for information about emotional wellbeing.

 Walking With The Wounded (WWTW)